Sprachbund: Indian subcontinent

 In a classic 1956 paper titled "India as a Linguistic Area", Murray Emeneau laid the groundwork for the general acceptance of the concept of a sprachbund.
 In the paper, Emeneau observed that the subcontinent's Dravidian and Indo-Aryan languages shared a number of features that were not inherited from a common source, but were areal features, the result of diffusion during sustained contact.
 These include retroflex consonants, echo words, subject–object–verb word order, discourse markers, and the quotative.

-Emeneau specified the tools to establish that language and culture had fused for centuries on the Indian soil to produce an integrated mosaic of structural convergence of four distinct language families: Indo-Aryan, Dravidian, Munda and Tibeto-Burman.
+Emeneau specified the tools to establish that language and culture had fused for centuries on Indian soil to produce an integrated mosaic of structural convergence of four distinct language families: Indo-Aryan, Dravidian, Munda and Tibeto-Burman.
 This concept provided scholarly substance for explaining the underlying Indian-ness of apparently divergent cultural and linguistic patterns.
 With his further contributions, this area has now become a major field of research in language contact and convergence.

 Northeast Asia

 Some linguists, such as Matthias Castrén, G. J. Ramstedt, Nicholas Poppe and Pentti Aalto, supported the idea that the Mongolic, Turkic, and Tungusic families of Asia (and some small parts of Europe) have a common ancestry, in a controversial group they call Altaic.
-Koreanic and Japonic languages, which are also hypothetically related according to some scholars like William George Aston, Shōsaburō Kanazawa, Samuel Martin and Sergei Starostin, are sometimes included as part of the purported Altaic family.
+Koreanic, Japonic and Ainu languages, which are also hypothetically related according to some scholars like William George Aston, Shōsaburō Kanazawa, Samuel Martin and Sergei Starostin, are sometimes included as part of the purported Altaic family.
 This latter hypothesis was supported by people including Roy Andrew Miller, John C. Street and Karl Heinrich Menges.
 Gerard Clauson, Gerhard Doerfer, Juha Janhunen, Stefan Georg and others dispute or reject this.
+The latter hypothesis was renamed by Martine Robbeets as Transeurasian languages.
 A common alternative explanation for similarities among the "Altaic" languages, such as vowel harmony and agglutination, is that they are due to areal diffusion.

 The Qinghai–Gansu sprachbund, in the northeastern part of the Tibetan Plateau spanning the Chinese provinces of Qinghai and Gansu, is an area of interaction between varieties of northwest Mandarin Chinese, Amdo Tibetan and Mongolic and Turkic languages.